top of page

 When would the construction of the proposed building project commence, and when would the building be complete?

-Questions will be populated as they are received.
+Additional questions will be populated as they are received.

-To ask a question please email the project inbox at MiddleHighProject@millisschools.org
+To ask a question, please email the project inbox at MiddleHighProject@millisschools.org

 Millis Middle and High School Project